Quantum Enigma

 – Stephen Hawking

-About Schrödinger’s objection to the theory he created: “It’s absurd!”
-Some say his objection is absurd.
+About Schrödinger’s objection (“It’s absurd!”) to the theory he created.
+And the claim that his objection is absurd.

 You decide for yourself.